Amputation compensation claims are very serious medical negligence claims made by patients.

 Amputation negligence can occur when the surgeon or other medical professional does not do their job properly.

-The surgeon can be tired from doing many operations in the day, but that is not an excuse for removing the wrong limb.
+The surgeon can be tired from doing many operations in the day, but that is not an excuse for removing the wrong limb after a road traffic accident.

 Every hospital has a procedure for patient care and for every surgery.
 When medical professionals do not follow correct procedures, errors can happen.

-If you lose a limb due to their negligence, you will have a medical negligence claim for compensation.
+If you lose a limb due to their negligence, you will have an amputation compensation claim.

 Who is responsible for amputation negligence?